This line of posh compacts sports bigger, better sensors with killer image quality.

-Honorable Mention: If the X100S is too pricey for your pocketbook, consider the $600 Fujifilm X20, which has a smaller sensor (2/3 inch) but looks and feels like a classic rangefinder camera.
-It features an f/2-2.8 4x zoom lens, optical viewfinder, external exposure controls and what Fujifilm claims is an equally quick shutter lag time, making it a solid street camera.
+Honorable Mention: If the X100S is too pricey for your pocketbook, consider the $600 Fujifilm X30, which has a smaller sensor (2/3 inch) but looks and feels like a classic rangefinder camera.
+It features an f/2-2.8 4x zoom lens, hi-res electronic viewfinder, external exposure controls including a new control ring, and what Fujifilm claims is an equally quick shutter lag time, making it a solid street camera.

 Overview: Pick up this camera and you can feel its quality.
 The camera features a fast 24mm f/2.8 lens built to Leica’s high tolerances, has a 16MP APS-C CMOS sensor, and a built-in flash.
 I highly recommend using it with the Leica EVF 2 electronic viewfinder, which projects a faithful image at 1.4 million pixel resolution.
 This camera is a great option for unobtrusive photojournalism and in our brief time hands on we were impressed with the quick-reacting shutter release.